cwiredu1/British-Airways-Virtual-Data-Science-Programme/README.md

 - creating a classification model to predict customer buying behaviour
 - preparing a powerpoint representation to highlight our insights and analysis

+# Summary
+British Airways Data Science Job Simulation on Forage
+- Completed a simulation focussing on how data science is a critical component of British Airways success
+- Scraped and analysed customer review data to uncover findings
+- Built a predictive model to understand factors that influence buying behaviour